Call for power: Indigenous majority-owned wind

 Interconnection requests and the resource solicitation process

-The resource solicitation process begins when all proposals have been submitted to us.
+The resource solicitation process begins when all proposals have been submitted to us in response to any RFP.
 We, acting as the Solicitor, will submit all interconnection requests simultaneously to transmission services to conduct a resource solicitation study.

 The resource solicitation study will be conducted using the interconnection request information provided in the proponent’s proposal.